Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 When you combine points to one of the above accounts, you can transfer your points for Big Travel with airline and hotel partners, like Hyatt or United Airlines!
 Or redeem your Chase Ultimate Rewards points for discounted airfare, hotels, or rental cars through the Chase Travel Portal.

-Note: In the past, the no annual fee Chase Freedom card has included wholesale clubs as one of the rotating 5X bonus categories.
+Note: In the past, the no annual fee Chase Freedom card has included wholesale clubs as one of the rotating 5X bonus categories (up to $1,500 each quarter you activate).
 So keep an eye on the bonus cash back calendar in 2018 to see if using the Chase Freedom card can earn you lots of points for your Costco purchases!

 Use These Cards for Purchase Protection on Big Purchases